xsun2445/WiringPi-Python-MultiPin/README.md

 Standard WiringPi can only toggle one GPIO pin at a time from Python.
 This fork adds C-level functions that drive GPIO pins 20-27 simultaneously via direct register writes (`digitalWriteByte2`), achieving microsecond-precision synchronized pulses across up to 8 pins.

+This function is mainly used for triggering multiple FMCW radars for building a multi-static radar array.

 ## What was modified

 **WiringPi C library** ([fork](https://github.com/xsun2445/WiringPi)):